CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-2.md

    - If you still don't get the OK text, there's a high chance that it's a problem of the mod's file itself.
 Try contacting the mod developer or ask in the [ADOFAI Modding Community Discord](https://discord.gg/AGFXhCfyE5).
 5. If there is any update for the mod, right click the mod and click `Update to vX.X.X`.
 If the mod's latest version cannot be checked via `UnityModManager`, you need to download the updated .zip by yourself and apply it again.

+  Linux users; If ADOFAI-Tweaks (or any mod) is reporting it cant read a DLL, use Proton-GE and manually re-extract the dll's it uses in
+`/[where steam is installed]/Steam/steamapps/common/A Dance Of Fire And Ice/Mods/AdofaiTweaks [or another mod]`

 The image below shows what `UnityModManager` should look like after installing a few mods.

 ![](../resources/use-2/image1.png)